IBM-Cloud/docs-services/README.md

 You will have your own folder in the docs-services repository in which to develop your doc app content.
 Your IBM Liaison will notify you when your folder has been created and send you a link to access it.

+## Prerequisites
+Before getting started on your content, you will need to get a GitHub ID (https://github.com) and provide it to your IBM liaison who will enable write access to your GitHub folder.
+You will also provide the IBM liaison with your official service name and the Bluemix catalog category it belongs in.

+# Required elements

 Your folder must contain two files:
 * A [Getting Started template](https://github.com/IBM-Bluemix/docs-services/blob/staging/getting_started_template/index.md) that is always named [index.md]
 * A [toc file](https://github.com/IBM-Bluemix/docs-services/blob/staging/toc) that has no file extension, which creates some of the page structure